juhoveli/fullstackproject/documentation/diary.md

 elements efficiently.
 I hope to get the UI/UX working as I want today, so I can again put my effort on the logic of retrieving information from database

+After few more tries I got the drawer working.
+Now there is a button on every screen, except Auth Stack, that opens drawer.
+Next I need to improve drawer logic.
+Also fixed some paddings on icons and refactored components.